-2. DEFINITIONS
+2. Definitions.

-- (A) "Commission" means the Industrial Welfare Commission of the State of California. - (B) "Division" means the Division of Labor Standards Enforcement of the State of California.
+- (A) "Commission" means the Industrial Welfare Commission of the State of California. - (B) "Division" means the Division of Labor Standards Enforcement of the State of California. - (C) "Employed in an agricultural occupation" means any of the following described occupations: - (1) The preparation, care, and treatment of farm land, pipeline, or ditches, including leveling for agricultural purposes, plowing, discing, and fertilizing the soil; - (2) The sowing and planting of any agricultural or horticultural commodity; - (3) The care of any agricultural or horticultural commodity.
+As used in this subdivision, "care" includes, but is not limited to, cultivation, irrigation, weed control, thinning, heating, pruning, or tieing, fumigating, spraying, and dusting; - (4) The harvesting of any agricultural or horticultural commodity, including but not limited to, picking, cutting, threshing, mowing, knocking off, field chopping, bunching, balling, balling, field packing, and placing in field containers or in the vehicle in which the commodity will be hauled, and transportation on the farm or to a place of first processing or distribution;

-- (C) "Employed in an agricultural occupation" means any of the following described occupations: - (1) The preparation, care, and treatment of farm land, pipeline, or ditches, including leveling for agricultural purposes, plowing, discing, and fertilizing the soil; - (2) The sowing and planting of any agricultural or horticultural commodity; - (3) The care of any agricultural or horticultural commodity.
-As used in this subdivision, "care" includes, but is not limited to, cultivation, irrigation, weed control, thinning, heating, pruning, or tieing, fumigating, spraying, and dusting; - (4) The harvesting of any agricultural or horticultural commodity, including but not limited to, picking, cutting, threshing, mowing, knocking off, field chopping, bunching, balling, balling, field packing, and placing in field containers or in the vehicle in which the commodity will be hauled, and transportation on the farm or to the place of first processing or distribution; - (5) The assembly and storage of any agricultural or horticultural commodity, including but not limited to, loading, roadsiding, banking, stacking, binning, and piling; - (6) The raising, feeding and management of livestock, fur bearing animals, poultry, fish, mollusks, and insects, including but not limited to herding, housing, hatching, milking, shearing, handling eggs, and extracting honey; - (7) The conservation, improvement or maintenance of such farm and its tools and equipment. - (D) "Employ" means to engage, suffer, or permit to work. - (E) "Employee" means any person employed by an employer. - (F) "Employer" means any person as defined in Section 18 of the Labor Code, who directly or indirectly, or through an agent or any other person, employs or exercises control over the wages, hours, or working conditions of any person. - (G) "Hours worked" means the time during which an employee is subject to the control of an employer, and includes all the time the employee is suffered or permitted to work, whether or not required to do so.
+- (5) The assembly and storage of any agricultural or horticultural commodity, including but not limited to, loading, roadsiding, banking, stacking, binning, and piling; - (6) The raising, feeding and management of livestock, fur bearing animals, poultry, fish, mollusks, and insects, including but not limited to herding, housing, hatching, milking, shearing, handling eggs, and extracting honey; - (7) The harvesting of fish, as defined by Section 45 of the Fish and Game Code, for commercial sale; - (8) The conservation, improvement or maintenance of such farm and its tools and equipment. - D) "Employ" means to engage, suffer, or permit to work. - (E) "Employee" means any person employed by an employer. - (F) "Employer" means any person as defined in section 18 of the Labor Code, who directly or indirectly, or through an agent or any other person, employs or exercises control over the wages, hours, or working conditions of any person. - (G) "Hours worked" means the time during which an employee is subject to the control of an employer, and includes all the time the employee is suffered or permitted to work, whether or not required to do so. - (H) "Minor" means, for the purpose of this Order, any person under the age of eighteen (18) years. - (I) "Outside Salesperson" means any person, 18 years of age or over, who customarily and regularly works more than half the working time away from the employer's place of business selling tangible or intangible items or obtaining orders or contracts for products, services or use of facilities. - (J) "Piece rate basis" is a method of payment based on units of production or a fraction thereof. - (K) "Primarily" as used in section 1, Applicability, means more than one-half the employee's work time. - (L) "Shift" means designated hours of work by an employee, with a designated beginning time and quitting time.

-- (H) "Minor" means, for the purpose of this Order, any person under the age of eighteen (18) years. - (I) "Outside Salesperson" means any person, 18 years of age or over, who customarily and regularly works more than half the working time away from the employer's place of business selling tangible or intangible items or obtaining orders or contracts for products, services or use of facilities. - (J) "Piece rate basis" is a method of payment based on units of production or a fraction thereof. - (K) "Primarily" as used in Section 1, Applicability, means more than one-half the employee's work time. - (L) "Split shift" means a work schedule which is interrupted by non-paid non-working periods established by the employer, other than bona fide rest or meal periods. - (M) "Wages" (See California Labor Code, Section 200) - (N) "Workday" means any consecutive 24 hours beginning at the same time each calendar day. - (O) "Workweek" means any seven (7) consecutive days, starting with the same calendar day each week.
+- (M) "Split shift" means a work schedule which is interrupted by non-paid nonworking periods established by the employer, other than bona fide rest or meal periods. - (N) "Wages" (See California Labor Code, section 200) - (O) "Workday" means any consecutive 24 hours beginning at the same time each calendar day. - (P) "Workweek" means any seven (7) consecutive days, starting with the same calendar day each week.
 "Workweek" is a fixed and regularly recurring period of 168 hours, seven (7) consecutive 24-hour periods.